-Today, I’ll explain what each brand is known for, the differences between their Nespresso machines, and I’ll talk about each brand’s exclusive line of Nespresso machines.
+I’ll explain exactly how each Nespresso model differs by brand, and each brand’s exclusive line of Nespresso machines.
 Let’s dive into the comparison of Nespresso Breville vs DeLonghi machines.

 Who Manufactures Nespresso Machines?

-Nespresso invented the machines, and they license their technology to different manufacturers around the world.
-Breville and DeLonghi are the two most popular Nespresso machine manufacturers.
-You’ll most commonly encounter one of these when buying a Nespresso device in North America.
+Breville and DeLonghi are the two most popular Nespresso machine manufacturers in North America.
 These machines are usually labeled as “Nespresso by Breville” or “Nespresso DeLonghi.”
+Magimix, Krups, and Siemens manufacture the models in Europe and elsewhere.

 Note: When you buy a Nespresso machine directly from a Nespresso store or website, you’ll only see the Nespresso branding on the device.
-These machines are still made by Breville or Delonghi, but the branding has been removed.
+Breville or Delonghi still makes these machines, but the branding has been removed.

 In general, these two espresso machine brands have different histories.
 Let’s briefly discuss each one.